isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2052.md

 ---
-title: Adventus Managed EndPoint Protection - Sophos Central Intercept X Advanced (25 Units)
+title: Microsoft Dynamics 365 Business Central SaaS - Package B - D365BC essential for 3 users
 permalink: /productivity-solutions-grant/solutionrepo/solution2052
 ---

 ### Description

-Adventus Managed EndPoint Protection leverages on the Sophos Central Intercept X Advanced to provide a holistic EndPoint Protection by providing managed service on top of the solution.
-With this all-rounded EndPoint Protection, threats are disrupted, contained, and neutralized.
-As a result, customers can rest assured that their servers and EndPoints are constantly being monitored by Adventus while they focus on their business needs and daily business operations.
+Microsoft Dynamics 365 Business Central (D365BC) offers a complete business accounting management system with realtime information that helps in decision making.
+It has all the functionalities any business needs to manage their business and financials efficiently.
+It can start small and scale as when the business needs grows.The solution suite includes the extension which covers the GST and PEPPOL E-invoicing for both compliance and regulatory reporting required for all businesses.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Adventus20200491_Desensitised_Annex_3(002).pdf_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedCyanSYSAnnex3wef25March2021_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria